 By law, all hospitals in North Carolina must notify the appropriate organ, tissue & eye recovery agencies when a person has died or when death is imminent.
-Personnel from the recovery agency (such as Carolina Donor Services, LifeShare Of The Carolinas or The North Carolina Eye Bank) check the donor registry to determine if a person has registered as a donor.
+Personnel from the recovery agency (such as Carolina Donor Services, LifeShare Of The Carolinas or Miracles in Sight) check the donor registry to determine if a person has registered as a donor.
 In 2007, a NC law (Session Law 2007-538) went into effect making the donor registry legal consent for donation, which means that if a person registers their decision to be a donor, their wishes must be carried out and cannot be overturned by others if they are 18 or older.
 It relieves the person's family from having to make a decision on their loved one's behalf.

 If the person is a registered donor, the recovery agency personnel then talk with the family to get a medical and social history of their loved one, to make sure the person's organs/tissues/corneas are safe to transplant to a recipient.
 If the person is not registered as a donor, the family will be asked to make a decision about donation on their behalf and if the family agrees then they will complete the same medical and social history.
 If it's determined that a donor's organs are suitable for transplant, then they are recovered and provided for transplant.
 After the organ/tissue recovery process is complete, the body is returned to the family for whatever funeral arrangements they wish.